-To make the highest possible impact on the climate and biodiversity crises, The Nature Conservancy (TNC) is committed to advancing solutions and supporting partners throughout the Appalachians to connect and conserve vital wildlife habitat, build resilience to the impacts of climate change, and generate new job and recreation opportunities for communities.
+To make the highest possible impact on the climate and biodiversity crises, The Nature Conservancy is committed to advancing solutions and supporting partners throughout the Appalachians to connect and conserve vital wildlife habitat, build resilience to the impacts of climate change, and generate new job and recreation opportunities for communities.

 Approximately one-third of the U.S. population lives in or within 100 miles of the Appalachians, including an estimated 36 million people that rely on the region for sources of drinking water.
 The landscape contains the world's largest remaining expanses of temperate broadleaf mixed forest and provides habitat to a wide diversity of plants of animals, many of which are listed as rare, threatened, or endangered.
 Conserving this landscape is critical for nature and for the people that live and work there.

-However as climate change drives ecosystem instability, plants and animals are shifting their ranges northward, and people are having to find ways to adapt to complex and intertwined challenges.
+However, as climate change drives ecosystem instability, plants and animals are shifting their ranges northward, and people are having to find ways to adapt to complex and intertwined challenges.
 TNC and many others have been working to conserve vital Appalachian habitats for decades.
 Now we must ramp up our efforts and coordinate with partners across the Appalachians for maximum impact.

 Spanning from northern Alabama to the Canadian Maritimes, the Appalachians are a high priority for conservation by TNC.